ankane/kms_encrypted/README.md

 **Note:** This has not been battle-tested in a production environment, so use with caution

+## How It Works

+This approach uses KMS to manage encryption keys and attr_encrypted to do the encryption.

+To encrypt an attribute, we first generate a data key from our KMS master key.
+KMS sends both encrypted and unencrypted versions of the data key.
+We pass the unencrypted version to attr_encrypted and store the encrypted version in the `encrypted_kms_key` column.
+For each record, we store a different data key.

+To decrypt an attribute, we first decrypt the data key with KMS.
+Once we have the decrypted key, we pass it to attr_encrypted to descrypt the data.
+Since we use a different data key for each record, we can track decryptions for each record.

 ## Getting Started

 Add this line to your application’s Gemfile: